betterwithdata/dnikit/docs/how_to/introspect.rst

 |

-The results of DNIKit **data** introspectors can be visualized and explored in different manners.
+The results of DeepView **data** introspectors can be visualized and explored in different manners.
 If the data introspectors are run as part of the :ref:`Dataset Report <dataset_report>`, the introspection results may be directly fed to and explored interactively with the `Symphony UI <https://github.com/apple/ml-symphony>`_.
-If the introspector is run outside of the :ref:`Dataset Report <dataset_report>`, the :ref:`DNIKit notebook examples <example_notebooks>` show one of many possible ways each result may be visualized.
+If the introspector is run outside of the :ref:`Dataset Report <dataset_report>`, the :ref:`DeepView notebook examples <example_notebooks>` show one of many possible ways each result may be visualized.

 Best Practices